museapphq/infinitecanvas.tools/README.md

 ![Screenshot of website](/readme_screenshot.jpg)

 InfiniteCanvas.tools is created and maintained by the Muse team.
 We were motivated by the explosion of infinite canvas tools these past few years.

-We hope this site can celebrate that these new tools, Muse included, stand on the shoulders of those that came before.
+We hope to celebrate how these new tools, Muse included, stand on the shoulders of those that came before.
 This site is a resource and community of like minded thinkers and builders who use infinite canvases in their work.

 # How to contribute